Skip to main content

 No. Exempted items are completely hidden from all student-facing areas.

-Can I exempt assignments for multiple students at once?
+Can I exempt assignments or topics for multiple students at once?

 Yes.
 You can apply exemptions to all students in a course or to individual students.